audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 Parameter | Type | Description
 --------- | ---- | -----------
-limit | Integer | Limit the number of items in each 'shelf' of the response.
+`limit` | Integer | Limit the number of items in each 'shelf' of the response.
 Default value is `10`.
+`include` | String | A comma separated list of what to include with the library items.
+The only current option is `rssfeed`.

 ### Response